Diarrhea Medication: What Can I Give My Dog for Diarrhea · Kinship

 Administration and dosage

-Any medications that are prescribed by your veterinarian should be given at the same time each day, with dose and frequency followed exactly as your veterinarian recommends.
+Any medications that are prescribed by your veterinarian should be given at the same time each day, with dose and frequency followed exactly as they recommend.
 Many medications need to be given with food, and dogs with diarrhea should not be given too many treats or snacks which may further worsen clinical signs.

 Stick with bland foods, such as bread, rice, or small pieces of chicken breast, in which you can hide medication.
 It is recommended to avoid higher-fat items, like cheese, nut butter, or darker cuts of meat.